aws-samples/serverless-store-finder/README.md

 You can now access the site by visiting the URL of the Amazon CloudFormation distribution.
 You can find out what this is by checking `storeFinderAmazonCloudFrontDistributionUrl` from the output of the Store Finder "Core" Amazon CloudFormation stack.

 ![Store Finder screenshot](store_finder_screenshot.png)

+## Using your own data sets

+### API Pattern 1

+During the deployment of the AWS SAM template for API 1, an AWS Lambda custom resource is invoked by the Amazon CloudFormation stack provisioning process.
+This `storefinder-datageneration` AWS Lambda function loads store data from the `stores.json` file in `sam/api-pattern1/storefinder-datageneration`.

+If you would like to use your own data, update this file before the AWS SAM template deployment.
+The summary of the load are displayed in both the `storeFinderDataGenerationResult` output of the Amazon CloudFormation stack, and the Amazon CloudWatch Logs log stream for the AWS Lambda function.

+### API Pattern 2

+Population of the data for API2 takes place by uploading a CSV file to the Amazon S3 bucket designated for the data asset.
+The demo uses the [us-post-offices.csv](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NUKCNA) file housed in the downloaded zip file.

+Any CSV file conforming to the same standard can be uploaded to the Amazon S3 bucket to populate the PostgreSQL database.